 Signal Handling

-Signals are messsages sent to
+Signals are messages sent to

 running programs to trigger specific behavior.
 For example, SIGINT is sent to